firedynasty/useful_react/README.md

-can download the folder loading_mp4_files:  to run with npm start with the dependicies all installed already.
+can download the folder loading_mp4_files:  to run, use npm install to install dependencies, then npm start.